 If your head is spinning with all the changes, disruptions, cancellations and uncertainty to our daily lives, you aren’t alone.
 We at Mile High On The Cheap feel it, too.
-In fact, we are working even harder to stay on top of what’s happening in the Denver-Boulder area and keep you informed in a timely manner.
+In fact, we’re working even harder to stay on top of what’s happening in the Denver-Boulder area and keep you informed in a timely manner.
 Though we post about things we think you’ll find of interest, sometimes we learn of something newsworthy that may not be worth a stand-alone post.
 But, we want to share.

-For the next few months we’re going to publish (and republish as needed) this post, with information that may have escaped your attention we’ve learned about from our sources and news releases.
+We’re going to publish (and republish as needed) this post, with information that may have escaped your attention we’ve learned about from our sources and news releases.
 Some of it is good news, some not-so-good.